hyperledger-labs/splice/docs/src/app_dev/operating/deployment.rst

     * deploy a web-server hosting the app user UI
     * instruct your validator node to host your app Daml package

+..
+TODO(M1-04): add instructions on how to set up auth & IAM integration

 .. todo::